 You'll know when your ice cream sandwiches are ready when you can press the middle of your baking tray and there's no resistance.
 That means that your ice cream has frozen!

 Use a sharp knife to cut the slab into sandwiches.
-If you're having troubles cutting them, run your knife under hot water and cut again.
+If you're having trouble cutting them, run your knife under hot water and cut again.

 Other vegan gingerbread recipes